Greater Manchester is developing a Clean Air Plan to tackle harmful and illegally high levels of roadside air pollution across the city-region.

 You can see the different types of Clean Air Zone the Government has specified below.

-The Greater Manchester Clean Air Plan Business Case must be submitted to Government by 31 December 2018.
+The draft Greater Manchester Clean Air Plan Outline Business Case will be submitted to Government by 31 December 2018.

 This will include a best-performing option on how to tackle roadside NO2 in Greater Manchester in the shortest possible time, whilst complying with legal and statutory duties and in accordance with public law principles.